Ways of Thinking is designed for anyone interested in exploring contemporary art and its exhibition frameworks.

 A shifter is a word or element of language whose meaning is dependent on its context.
 Personal pronouns like “I” and “you” are shifters.
 They have provisional symbolic roles; they move around identifying a particular speaking subject, a location, or time.

-Blues Klair nominates and is punctuated by an usual shifter—k.
+Blues Klair nominates and is punctuated by an unusual shifter—k.
 K for Gylan Kain, K as the racist foundation of AmeriKKKa and KKKanada, K for Kébèk, K in Straram’s logorrhea answering his own question: Pourquoi s’appelle-t-il K.?
 (Why is he called K.?).
 In French, clair qualifies both a light hue as in bleu clair (light blue) and clarity, be it something physically transparent or an idea or statement formed with precision—crystalline.
 Unseating the c in clair, k then corrupts, cracks and connects the documents and histories found in the exhibition.

 In Ultramarine we find moving memory somewhere between English and French, between “moving” as uttered by Kain and “(é)mouvante” as read in the subtitles.
 Moving spoken might be just this: a memory through breath, held in mind, in body, revived from documents, in circulation and restless.
 When read la mémoire émouvante is a memory that touches, one that is met with and made of emotion, simply put: a memory that moves.